FDR control with adaptive procedures and FDR monotonicity: Introduction. Introduction

-\item Procedures for FDR {\it control}: In this approach, one wishes to control the FDR at a preset level $q$.
-This is achieved by defining $\gamma_i=iq/\hatm$ to be used in the same way as $\alpha_i$ and $\alpha_i^\prime$ (see eq. (\ref{eq:alphadef}) and eq. (\ref{eq:alphaprime}) ), leading typically to a larger number $R^\prime$ of rejected hypotheses (compared to BH95), with the $FDR$ still being bound by the desired value $q$.
-The advantage of this procedure (presented in Sec. \ref{sec:synthetic_data}) is that one retains control of $q$, the desired level of FDR.
+This approach is the preferred one in many biological contexts when the investigator wishes to control $R$, the number of discoveries made (e.g., differentiating genes to be used in further experiments). \item Procedures for FDR \textit{control}: In this approach, one wishes to control the FDR at a preset level $q$.
+This is achieved by defining $\gamma_i=iq/\hatm$ to be used in the same way as $\alpha_i$ and $\alpha_i^\prime$ [see equations (\ref{eq:alphadef}) and (\ref{eq:alphaprime})], leading typically to a larger number $R^\prime $ of rejected hypotheses (compared to BH95), with the $\mathit{FDR}$ still being bound by the desired value $q$.
+The advantage of this procedure (presented in Section \ref{sec:synthetic_data}) is that one retains control of $q$, the desired level of FDR.

 \end{enumerate}